Latent Filling: Latent Space Data Augmentation for Zero-shot Speech Synthesis: Proposed Method

 \subsection{Latent Filling}

 Through the latent filling (LF) method, our aim is to \textit{fill} the latent space of the speaker embeddings that the training dataset cannot adequately express.
 We employ two intuitive latent space augmentation techniques for the LF: interpolation \cite{latent_aug1, mixup} and noise addition \cite{latent_aug1}.
 Illustrations of these methods are provided in Fig. \ref{fig:lf}.
+The interpolation method creates a completely new speaker embedding in the speaker embedding space by using two different speaker embeddings, while the adding noise method generates a new speaker embedding that is relatively close to the existing one.
+In the previous work \cite{latent_aug1}, the authors also adopted the extrapolation for latent space data augmentation.
+However, in our preliminary experiments, we observed that extrapolation is not particularly meaningful in our case.

 The complete LF process is detailed in Algorithm \ref{algo_proposed}.
-First, we perform interpolation between $s_i$ and $s_j$ with a probability of $1-\epsilon$, using the formula $\lambda s_i + (1 - \lambda)s_j$.
+First, for the speaker embedding $s_i$, we randomly select another speaker embedding $s_j$ from the training dataset for the interpolation.
+Our preliminary study indicates that ensuring $s_j$ has the same language information as $s_i$ is crucial for achieving stable performance.
+We perform interpolation between $s_i$ and $s_j$ with a probability of $1-\epsilon$, using the formula $\lambda s_i + (1 - \lambda)s_j$.
 Here, $\epsilon$ represents the probability of adding noise, while $\lambda$ denotes the interpolation rate.
 Similar to \cite{mixup}, we sample $\lambda$ from the beta distribution Beta$(\beta, \beta)$, where $\beta$ is the beta distribution shape parameter.
 When interpolation is conducted, Gaussian noise $G\sim\mathcal{N}(0, \sigma^2)$ with a standard deviation $\sigma$ is added with a probability of $\epsilon$.
 Conversely, when the interpolation is not performed, the Gaussian noise is always added.